Two Tales Fom The Past

 IN THE BASEMENT

-When we were kids my
+When we were tweensters my two

-three siblings and I wanted
+siblings and I really wanted a puppy.

-We constantly nagged our parents
+We all constantly nagged our parents to

 Mixed breed, nearly half-grown.

-Dad queried the shelter staff.
+queried the shelter staff.

-“She was found on the streets,
+“We found her living on the streets,

 It will take time to heal her.

-Time and also lots of love.”
+Time and lots of love too.

-And they warned us she had
+They also warned us she had

-a tendency to be “snappish”.
+a tendency to be “snappish.”

-A mongrel, no longer a puppy,
+longer a puppy, and snappish.

-The family felt sorry for her,
+But my family felt sorry for her

-She would be a pet and a project.
+She'd be a pet and a project.

-We decided to name her Lorna,
+We decided to name her Lorna

-the name of the title character of
+after the title character of a novel

-a novel Mom read in high school.
+Mom read back in high school.

-Small but stocky, tan spots above
+Small yet stocky, tan spots above

-the eyes, she looked like she might
+the eyes, she looked like she maybe

-have a touch of Rottweiler in her.
+had a little bit of Rottweiler in her.

 Lorna was trouble from the start.

-a nasty trick of extending her
+trick of thrusting her muzzle toward

-outstretched hand as if about to sniff it.
+open hand as if about to sniff it.

-Then she'd lunge at the hand, trying to
+Then she'd lunge at the hand,

 We kids asked our parents what

-could have made Lorna so mean.
+might have turned Lorna mean.

-They said we would never know and
+They told us we'd never know and

-she would never forget whatever bad
+she'd never forget whatever bad things

-things had happened in her past life.
+happened to her in her previous life.

 All we could do was try to make